yasufadhili/jawt/jawt-docs/docs/index.md

 }
 ```

-## TypeScript Integration
+## Bringing in the Logic with TypeScript

-JAWT seamlessly integrates TypeScript for dynamic functionality.
-Write your scripts in TypeScript and import them directly into your JML components:
+Jawt wouldn't be complete without a way to handle dynamic logic.
+That's where TypeScript comes in.
+You can write your functions and classes in `.ts` files and import them right into your JML.

 ```typescript
 // scripts/analytics.ts